 Second Refusal to Submit to DUI Testing

-Florida Statute Section 316.1939 makes it a separate crime to “refuse to submit” to a chemical test of the driver’s breath, blood or urine after having previously refused to submit.
-This charge for the second or subsequent “refusing to submit” to DUI testing is a first-degree misdemeanor offense punishable by up to $1,000 fine and 12 months in the county jail.
+In 2002, the Florida Legislature created a first-degree misdemeanor for refusing to submit to a lawful test of breath, urine or blood after having previously suffered an administrative suspension for refusing to submit.
+Fla.
+Stat. § 316.1939.
+Now a second refusal is a first-degree misdemeanor punishable by up to $1,000 fine and 12 months in the county jail.

-It is very difficult to win these cases at trial because the jury KNOWS that the defendant was caught before for DUI and previously refused to submit to a chemical test.
-Normally, such “prior bad acts” evidence would be excluded as irrelevant and unduly prejudicial.
+One problem with taking this type of case to trial is that the jury KNOWS that the defendant was arrest before for DUI and previously refused to submit to a chemical test.
+Normally, such “prior bad acts” evidence would be excluded as unduly prejudicial.
 But evidence about the prior refusal (or at least the driving record showing the prior refusal) is admissible in these cases because it is an element of the offense.

 Attorney for a Second Refusal in Tampa, FL

 If you were charged with a second DUI refusal, then contact an experienced DUI defense attorney at the Sammis Law Firm with offices in downtown Tampa in Hillsborough County and New Port Richey in Pasco County, FL.

 What should you do if you are charged with a separate crime for a second refusal?
 The most important thing you should do is hire an attorney within 10 days of the arrest to DEMAND a formal review hearing to contest the administrative suspension of your driver’s license for the second refusal.
 Your attorney can also help you secure a 42 day permit so that you can keep driving until the hearing.